Academic Misconduct Allegation

 Failing to follow assessment instructions or rules in exams.

-You can learn more by reviewing the Academic Integrity Policy and Student Academic Misconduct Regulations.
+You can learn more by reviewing Swinburne's Academic Integrity Guidelines.

 What should I do if I receive an Allegation?